Facebook takes down Russian operation that recruited U.S. journalists, amid rising concerns about election misinformation

 In addition, Facebook also took down a disinformation network associated with a U.S. public relations firm that the company said had spent millions to target users primarily in Latin America.
 The firm had previously advised foreign clients that used Facebook, according to news reports.

-Facebook said the Russian operatives created fictitious personas on Facebook to direct people to a new site called Peace Data, which billed itself as a “global news organization” whose goal was to “to shed light on the global issues and raise awareness about corruption, environmental crisis, abuse of power, armed conflicts, activism, and human rights.”
+Facebook said the Russian operatives created fictitious personas on Facebook to direct people to a new site called Peace Data, which billed itself as a “global news organization” whose goal was “to shed light on the global issues and raise awareness about corruption, environmental crisis, abuse of power, armed conflicts, activism, and human rights.”

-One article posted on Facebook about the far-right militia movement known as the boogaloo featured a headline that read, “USA Far Right is Growing Thanks to President Trump," according to a report provided by Facebook.
+One article posted on Facebook about the far-right militia movement known as the “boogaloo” movement featured a headline that read, “USA Far Right is Growing Thanks to President Trump,” according to a report provided by Facebook.

-In 2016, Russian operatives tied to the Internet Research Agency ran widespread disinformation campaigns on Facebook, Twitter, and YouTube, garnering huge audiences with content that attempted to sow division among U.S. voters.
-The technology platforms faced significant blowback from Congress and the public for failing to prevent foreign meddling, and since then have invested significant resources in countering such activity.
+In 2016, Russian operatives tied to the Internet Research Agency ran widespread disinformation campaigns on Facebook, Twitter and YouTube, garnering huge audiences with content that attempted to sow division among U.S. voters.
+The technology platforms faced significant blowback from Congress and the public for failing to prevent foreign interference and since then have invested significant resources in countering such activity.

-A report on Tuesday by Graphika, a network analysis firm based in New York that received the Facebook data in advance, found that the Russian effort was small but echoed past efforts to undermine support for Democratic Party candidates by appealing to left-wing U.S. voters.
-Among the targets were Democratic nominee Joe Biden and his running mate, Sen. Kamala D. Harris, who were criticized by the phony network as immoral tools of political conservatives.
-Some posts also criticized President Trump, but the target audience in the United States were Democratic Socialists, environmentalists and disaffected Democrats, the report found.
+A report Tuesday by Graphika, a network analysis firm based in New York that received the Facebook data in advance, found that the Russian effort was small but echoed past efforts to undermine support for Democratic Party candidates by appealing to left-wing U.S. voters.
+Among the targets were Democratic nominee Joe Biden and his running mate, Sen. Kamala D. Harris (D-Calif.), who were criticized by the phony network as immoral tools of political conservatives.
+Some posts also criticized Trump, but the target audience in the United States was democratic socialists, environmentalists and disaffected Democrats, the report found.

 Some of the fake content focused on racial justice and unrest in the United States since the killing of George Floyd in May.

 Most of the content for Peace Data was in English, with 500 articles overall.
-About 5 percent was explicitly aimed at the U.S. election and candidates.
+About 5 percent were explicitly aimed at the U.S. election and candidates.
 There were also 200 articles in Arabic, Graphika found.

-“The operation seemed designed to divide Democratic supporters, and to depress support for Biden and Harris,” said Camille Francois, chief innovation officer for Graphika.
+“The operation seemed designed to divide Democratic supporters and to depress support for Biden and Harris,” said Camille François, chief innovation officer for Graphika.